Medial Axis Aware Learning of Signed Distance Functions: Experiments

 \subsubsection{Comparison}

 For the three-dimensional case, we compare our method against 5 state-of-the-art methods for neural SDF computation, including the neural network based methods HeatSDF \cite{HeatSDF26}, Hessian \cite{wang2023neural}, HotSpot \cite{HotSpot}, and 1-Lip \cite{coiffier20241}.
 For the HeatSDF method, we used the version of the code that uses Winding numbers for inside/outside segmentation. \\ Furthermore, we compare to a grid-based method, the generalized signed distance method (GSD) \cite{GSD}.
 All experiments with GSD were carried out with a grid size of $128^3$ ($\approx$ 2 million nodes).
-For comparison, our method uses a combined number of degrees of freedom for SDF and phase field of about $85^3 $ ($\approx 600\mathrm{k}$).\\ Note, that 1-Lip, HeatSDF and GSD require oriented point clouds as input.
+For comparison, our method uses a combined number of degrees of freedom for SDF and phase field of about $85^3 $ ($\approx 600\mathrm{k}$).\\ For each of those methods we use the standard implementation provided by the respective authors.
+Note that the methods 1-Lip, HeatSDF, and GSD require oriented point clouds or surface normals as input.
+For 1-Lip and HeatSDF, the normal information is only used in a preprocessing step to determine inside and outside regions using generalized winding numbers, while GSD diffuses the input normals to obtain a smooth normal field.
+Our method does not require any additional information to construct SDFs.
+Note that the 1-Lip method enforces the solution to have gradient norm smaller or equal to one.

 We first evaluate all methods on the surface-reconstruction-benchmark dataset (SRB, cf. \cite{SRB_dataset}), see \cref{fig:SRB_vis}, \cref{tab:srb_results_surf} and \cref{tab:combined}.
 Our method achieves high accuracy in regions with fine detail, while also reconstructing flat regions with almost no perturbation, and properly resembling sharp edges with jumping normal.
 Quantitatively, our approach ranks consistently among the top methods for both surface reconstruction (\cref{tab:srb_results_surf}) and SDF accuracy metrics (\cref{tab:combined}).